adammakinson/chorechart/CHORECHART.md

     c.
 User registration process (DONE)
     d.
 Admin user management dashboard (DONE)
     e.
 User profile dashboard (TODO)
     f.
-User point and prize system (TODO)
+Handle User points (TODO)
     g.
-App onboarding
+Create the prize system (TODO)
     h.
+App onboarding (TODO)
+    i.
 Maybe I really should look into soft deletes...
 (Added soft deletes for users)
-    i.
-Creation of a home screen
     j.
+Creation of a home screen (SORT OF THERE)
-User notification system
+    k.
+User notification system (TODO)
-    k.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
+    l.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
-    l.
-Checkbox functionality
+    m.
+Checkmark functionality (DONE)
         1. An admin assigns a chore to another user (could be another admin) I think we need an assignee, which would also be the reviewer.
         2. The person to whom the chore is assigned gets the chore in their